Toastee0/led_strip_pov/README.rst

 Overview
 ********

-This sample application demonstrates basic usage of the LED strip.
+This customized sample application demonstrates basic usage of the LED strip on the Xiao NRF54l15 it also uses PWM on xiao pin d5, PGIO on pin d6, and expects a 90 led long light string on d10, which it drives via Xiao_spi mappings and a custom bidings file

+This code is based on the zephyr sdk driver sample "LED_STRIP" which acompanies nrf-sdk 3.1.1

 Requirements
 ************